vollmersj/academic-kickstart2/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests like at the interface of applied probability, statistical inference and machine learning.
+bio: My research interests lie at the interface of applied probability, statistical inference and machine learning.

 interests:
 - Scalable Methods for Statistical Inference and Machine Learning.